-This collection is being used and being iteratively developed in Kia Eke Panuku: Building on Success and reflects the findings reported in the Ka Hikitia- A Demonstration Effectiveness of Te Kotahitanga Phase 5 2010-2012 report by Dr Adrienne Alton-Lee.
+This collection is being used and being iteratively developed in Kia Eke Panuku: Building on Success and reflects the findings in the Ka Hikitia: A Demonstration Effectiveness of Te Kotahitanga Phase 5 2010-2012 report by Dr Adrienne Alton-Lee.

-Foreword update: School Leadership and Student Outcomes BES
+Foreword update: School Leadership and Student Outcomes BES23 June 2015

 He says the findings of the leadership BES (first published in 2009) have enduring significance, and challenges all partners in New Zealand education "to make sure that the findings and implications from this synthesis [are] used as a point of departure for new action."